Synic-dx/blackJack/README.md

 Game has some errors to be fixed:

 The hold function and Double functions.
-Updating balance after each game.
+Updating balance correctly after each game.
-Game Drawn when dealer busts.
+Game Drawn when its not drawn.